aikea/aikea.github.io/content/watchlog.md

 90. > **Ghost in the Shell | Mamuro Oshii | (1995)**
 A neo-noir cyberpunk thriller.
 Also has a sequel.
 (first watch: Nov 14, 2021)

+91. > **No Country for Old Men | Ethan and Joel Coen | (2007)**
+Wild, vast, beautiful American landscapes.
+Heavy Texan accent.
+Horrible English with no regards to grammar.
+Numbingly terrifying and suspenseful.
+Brilliant writing.
+Amazing acting.
+(first watch: Nov 16, 2021)

 <hr />